Images shot with Konica Hexanon AR 50mm f1.7

 It’s useful to have read them, but it means nothing unless you apply the rule itself.

-You can apply it when shooting your street photography, or you can apply it when editing.
+You can apply it in the composition when shooting your street photography, or you can apply it when choosing which images to keep when editing.

 The top picture in this article made it into my 365 project.
 The one just above is from the same spot, a couple of seconds after.